casper-network/casper-node-quickstart/README.md

 ### Monitoring the Node

 An AWS CloudWatch dashboard is created as part of the infrastructure with some metrics about the node.
+You can access the dashboard using the [CloudWatch console](https://console.aws.amazon.com/cloudwatch/home?#dashboards:) or by opening the URL of the dashboard in the CloudFormation stack outputs.

+### Accessing the Node

+You can securely access the node using AWS Session Manager by opening the [console](https://console.aws.amazon.com/systems-manager/session-manager/sessions) and clicking on *Start Session*, then just select your instance and you will get access to the node through a terminal embbeded in the browser. *(Note: You can also access the node through your terminal by using the aws cli and the session manager plugin)*

+## Infrastructure

 ![casper](images/casper.png)

+The CloudFormation templates create the following components as part of the infrastructure:

+- A VPC with public and private subnets, and all the routing configuration.
+- A single node Auto Scaling Group that bootstraps a Casper node.
+- A CloudWatch dashboard with metrics to monitor the node.
+- Configuration to access the node through Session Manager.